Hong Kyung-pyo

 Hong Kyung-pyo (born August 11, 1962), also known as Alex Hong, is a South Korean cinematographer.
 In 2025, he became the first cinematographer to win the Grand Prize for Film at the 61st Baeksang Arts Awards for his work in Harbin.
-His most known films are Bong Joon-ho's Parasite and Lee Chang-dong's Burning.
+His most known films are Bong Joon Ho's Parasite and Lee Chang-dong's Burning.

-He has worked with several acclaimed film directors, including Bong Joon-ho, Lee Chang-dong, Kang Je-gyu, Kim Ji-woon, Na Hong-jin, Lee Sang-il, and Hirokazu Kore-eda.
+He has worked with several acclaimed film directors, including Bong Joon Ho, Lee Chang-dong, Kang Je-gyu, Kim Ji-woon, Na Hong-jin, Lee Sang-il, and Hirokazu Kore-eda.

 Early life

-Hong Kyung-pyo was born on August 11, 1962, as the third of four brothers.
-He grew up in Waegwan, Gyeongbuk, in a well-off family residing near a U.S. military base.
-While he excelled academically through middle school, his performance declined significantly during high school in Daegu, leading to his expulsion in his second year as he became a "problem child."
-After transferring to Yangmok High School in his hometown of Waegwan, Gyeongbuk, he briefly ran away to Seoul with a friend for a month.
-Upon his return, he became determined to establish a life in Seoul and focus on his studies.
-After graduating from Yangmok High School in 1981, he attended the Department of Economics at a college near Seoul for a year before dropping out.
+Hong Kyung-pyo was born on August 11, 1962, the third of four brothers.
+Hong was raised in Waegwan, Chilgok County, North Gyeongsang Province, located near a U.S. military base.
+Hong was a high-achieving student through middle school, but his academic performance declined during his high school years in Daegu.
+This period of instability led to his expulsion during his second year.
+After transferring to Yangmok High School in his hometown, Hong briefly ran away to Seoul with a friend.
+Upon returning a month later, he refocused on his studies with the goal of eventually establishing himself in Seoul.
+Following his graduation from Yangmok High School in 1981, Hong enrolled in the economics department of a college near Seoul.
+He remained there for one year before withdrawing from the program.